sergeirocks100/GearStation_Next/.github/CONTRIBUTING.md

 <details>
 <summary>Maintainer Guidelines</summary>

-These are the few directives we have for project maintainers.
+These are the directives we have for project maintainers.

+- Do not merge PRs without prior headcoder approval, unless no headcoder reply is given afer 7 days.
 - Do not merge PRs you create.
 - Do not merge PRs until 24 hours have passed since it was opened.
 Exceptions include:
   - Emergency fixes.